Who is eligible to provide KLT coverage?

-Full- and part-time faculty at KU School of Medicine and KU resident physicians and fellows.
+Full- and part-time faculty, resident physicians, and fellows at KU School of Medicine (all campuses).

 Hospitals, clinics, ERs, and urgent care facilities in 100 Kansas counties.
 Excludes Douglas, Johnson, Sedgwick, Shawnee, and Wyandotte counties.

-KLT provides coverage for family medicine, internal medicine, pediatrics, and medicine-pedicatris physicians.
-Residents can be in any KU residency program as long as they have residency program director’s approval and meet eligibility requirements.
+KLT provides coverage for family medicine, internal medicine, pediatrics, and medicine-pediatrics physicians.
+Residents/Fellows can be in any KU residency/fellowship program as long as they meet eligibility requirements.

 Residents must have completed Step 3, one year of residency training, and have residency program director approval.
 All providers must have a full license issued by the Kansas Board of Healing Arts, a DEA certificate, and medical professional liability insurance (sponsorships available).